 Currently, I’m finishing up the third book in the series, The Weight of Gravity, that describes the problems of planet living for the space travelers and the threat of possibly more invading aliens before Terran and Alysian can even learn to co-exist.

 My father has since passed away, but the day I proudly held that first book in my hands, I just knew, that while others were headed out to sing praises somewhere; he was ensconced on a cushy cloud, hiding out reading my book.

 Another turning point involved my mother.
 She was not the avid reader that my father was.
 She knew that I had written a book, a science fiction book actually, but she is a doer type rather than a reader type.

-The whole room of fifty chairs filled up.
+The whole room of fifty plus chairs filled up.
 My mother got extremely nervous.
-I talked about the crazy business of writing and the wild ride of being an author and a little about the books.
+I talked about the crazy business of writing, the wild ride of being an author, and a little about the books.
 I gave a lot of personal anecdotes that made my mother cringe, I’m sure.
 After the end of the presentation, many people came up to tell me how much they had enjoyed the talk.
 I sold every book I brought and then some.
 They were a warm and wonderful group.

 And my mother was flabbergasted.
 She had no idea her first born child was a successful writer or would be so well received.

 Some shocking personal information.